Protective Orders – Learn Your Rights

 Protective orders are designed to protect you and your loved ones from physical or sexual injury caused by unwanted attacks or threats.
 While there are numerous types of protective orders, each designed to address specific situations and different levels of abuse, the most common protective orders are designed to keep you and your loved ones safe by establishing temporary custody and prohibiting your abuser from:

 - Harming or Threatening to harm you or your loved ones

 - Harming, threatening or interfering with your children

 - Coming within a specified distance from your home, place of employment or school

 - Threatening or abusing a pet

-When you file for a protective order, you can also request a temporary restraining order (TRO).
-If the court grants you a TRO, the judge will immediately sign a Uniform Abuse Prevention Order form and forward it to the clerk of court for filing.
+When you file for certain protective orders, you can also request a temporary restraining order (TRO).
+If the court grants you a TRO, the judge may immediately sign a Uniform Abuse Prevention Order form, and forward it to the clerk of court for filing.
 Then, the clerk of the issuing court will transmit this Uniform Abuse Prevention Order to the Louisiana Protective Order Registry (LPOR).